Opening Letters > From the Editors

 It’s spring in the Florida Mountains of New Mexico: Sky Island Journal’s birthplace and spiritual home.
 The foothills are draped in Mexican poppies.
 Their brave, yolk-orange blooms are in constant motion—tousled this way and that—as the winds rush down from the peaks and splay out across the desert floor.
 Ocotillos—taller than any man—snake toward the sky, their spiny necks and blood red buds defying gravity.
 This landscape is the source of our positive energy, our rugged independence, and our relentless tenacity.
 Having grown 669% in submissions since our first issue, this landscape has also become our center—the place to which we constantly return after venturing farther and farther down this path as a publication.
 It helps us remain mindful.
 It helps to ensure that every step we take is made with kindness and humility.
 Reading and responding to every submission, then having the ability to share the work of writers from around the world with readers from around the world, is a privilege beyond the telling.
 We're grateful for our contributors and our readers.
 Whether you're new to Sky Island Journal, or you're already one of our 15,000 readers in 104 countries, we're confident that the new writing in our stunning fourth issue will find a home in your heart.

 While social media certainly has a place in our lives, we've elected to leave the "scroll-through experience" to other literary platforms.
 Our readers deserve a more mindful approach.
-Each piece of writing that we publish opens as a read-only Word Document for an authentic, focused, and immersive experience that encourages a close, intimate, distraction-free reading of the work.
+Each piece of writing that we publish opens as a protected Word document for an authentic, focused, and immersive experience that encourages a close, intimate, distraction-free reading of the work.
 We want your experience with each contributor's work to be singular: just as it would be on the printed page, with crisp white paper between your collective fingertips.
 We understand this is a radical departure from how most literary journals present writing to their readers online, but we think it's a refreshing change for the better.
 It's okay to slow down.
 It's okay to take your time, savor, and simply be present in the moment of one of the many beautiful worlds that our contributors have created for you.

 Out of the 1062 individual pieces that we received from around the world for Issue 4, these 57 are the finest.